pixfabrik/magrathea/README.md

 - Be able to import GIF
 - Be able to import PNG8
 - Panel for base pixels
-- Remember which panels are expanded or collapsed
 - Cycle blending
 - Optimize cycling so we only touch the pixels that need to change
 - What to do during transition if there are different cycles between palettes?